About Grecon Dolls

 The ‘waist’ on the peanut feet can be seen clearly in the above photo, giving the front of the Guard’s feet a more bulbous look than the small-Oxford feet on the right.

-Presumably this was a cost-cutting exercise; shaving a tiny bit more off the amount lead needed to cast them.
+Presumably this was a cost-cutting exercise; shaving a tiny bit more off the amount of lead needed to cast them.
 It does reduce the weight of them enough to make these dolls less stable on their feet than earlier ones, though they’re certainly not as unstable as those that come after them.

 1950s Peanut feet (left) compared to Small Oxford feet (right).